flaxmans/CompBio_on_git/Labs/Lab07/Lab07_UserDefinedFunctions.md

 Write a function that implements this model.
 The function should do the following:

 a.
 Take parameters as arguments (inputs).
 This includes the following as parameters: initial population size (`n[1]`), total number of generations, `r`, `K`.  b. have default values for each of the arguments
 c. iterate the model
 d. make a plot with axes properly labeled.
 e. return the abundance data.

 #####Problem #3
 Social networks are very much "in vogue" these days, being used in many fields to understand all sorts of problems, from the transmission of disease to the spread of memes.
 There are two very common ways that simple network data can be represented.

 (a) An "adjacency matrix": 	Suppose there are `n` individuals.
 Then a matrix with `n` rows and `n` columns can be constructed.
 The entry in the matrix at position `[i,j]` (i.e., the ith row and jth column) is zero if there is no interaction between individuals i and j.
 If those two individuals do interact then the entry at position `[i,j]` is a number representing the strength or nature of the interaction.
-In a very simple matrix, it could just be a "1" if there is an interaction of any kind, and a zero other wise.
+In a very simple matrix, it could just be a "1" if there is an interaction of any kind, and a zero otherwise.

 (b) A table listing all non-zero pairwise interactions.
 This is an `m x 3` matrix (`m` rows and 3 columns) in which the first column is the index or ID of a "row" individual, the second column is the index or ID of a "column" individual, and the third column is the number that represents the strength/nature of the interaction between these two individuals.